Implement NIS2, strengthen your security, and ensure cybersecurity within your organization.

 Implementation of changes

-Who is covered by the NIS2 Directive?
+Who is subject to the NIS2 Directive?

 The NIS2 Directive applies to essential and important entities, such as: